harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ##### Cloud Execution triggered from local command line

 This mode allows you to scale to a large number of Virtual Users on demand, utilizing Load Impact's cloud infrastructure.
-Your script and it's depedencies(if applicable) are uploading to our cloud service and then executed.
+Your script and it's dependencies (if applicable) are uploading to our cloud service and then executed.
 In stdout, you are given a link to the test result to watch in real-time.
 {% highlight shell %}
 k6 login cloud
 k6 cloud -u 25 -d 5m github.com/loadimpact/k6/samples/http_get.js